TsingZ0/verl-GAPO/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2312.04992-b31b1b.svg)](https://arxiv.org/abs/2510.21830)
 ![Apache License 2.0](https://img.shields.io/badge/license-Apache%202.0-blue.svg)

-*Group-Adaptive Advantage Calculation Enhancement for GRPO, DAPO, etc.*
+*Group-Adaptive Advantage Denoiser for GRPO, DAPO, etc.*

 Reinforcement learning (RL) is widely used for post-training large language models (LLMs) in code editing, where group-relative methods like GRPO are popular for their critic-free, normalized advantage estimation.
-However, in real-world code-editing scenarios, reward distributions are often skewed with unpredictable outliers, leading to distorted advantage computation and increased noise.
+However, in real-world code-editing scenarios, reward distributions are often skewed with unpredictable ***noisy outliers***, leading to distorted advantage computation and increased noise.
 To address this issue, we propose Group Adaptive Policy Optimization (GAPO), which adaptively find an outlier-free highest-density interval (HDI) per prompt and then uses the median of that interval as an adaptive Q to replace the group mean in advantage calculation.
 This adaptive Q robustly handles skewed distributions while remaining plug-and-play and efficient.

 ### How to Use